jmorenovalde/sample-movies-tmdb/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

 This project is a sample project for learning unit testing on Angular.
-This project only has a page that gets the films from the [The Movie Database](https://www.themoviedb.org/) (the Trending movies) and shows a simple grid.
+This project only has a page that gets the films from [The Movie Database](https://www.themoviedb.org/) (the Trending movies) and shows a simple grid.

 For the styles, I used [Bootstrap](https://getbootstrap.com).
 It is not the best but it is easy and fast to implement.